 If you’re wondering, “Can I get my baby back after adoption?” because you’re worried you might change your mind, you’re not alone.
 Many women considering adoption experience moments of doubt, wondering, “What if I change my mind?
 Can I give my baby up for adoption and get her back later?
 If I need to, how can I get my child back after adoption?”

 Your adoption decision only becomes permanent when:

 Once that happens, there is no way for you to reclaim your child or your parental rights.
-If you give a child up for adoption, you cannot try to get the child back later, in the best interest of the baby at the center of the adoption.
-That’s why it’s so important that you do not give your child up for adoption until you are ready — 100 percent.
+If you “give a child up” for adoption, you cannot try to get the child back later, in the best interest of the baby at the center of the adoption.
+That’s why it’s so important that you do not place your child for adoption until you are ready.

 If You Decide to Give a Baby Up for Adoption Before It’s Born, Can You Change Your Mind?

-Remember, your adoption decision does not become final until you give your consent after the birth of your baby.
+Remember, your adoption decision only becomes final when you complete the paperwork after the birth of your baby.
 Until then, you have every right to change your mind and decide to parent your child.